 The next level is to edit your perfect shot and take it a level up!
 Do the edits using lightroom.
 Lightroom presets make the editing process super easy and fast.
 Additionally, Lightroom CC on your phone lets you edit your best photos for free!
 It improves your edit quality and gives a unique style to your Instagram page.

-So, here are some tips and tricks that would help improve your game on the gram too!
+Those were some tips and tricks to take good photos with your phone and improve your game on the ‘gram too.
 Use them and let us know in the comments below.